Standard Operating Procedures

 SOPs for Traffic Patterns

-• Reach traffic pattern altitude at least 3 miles from the airport to improve visual scanning.
+• Reach the traffic pattern altitude at least 3 miles from the airport to improve visual scanning.

 • Enter and exit traffic patterns using recommended procedures.